 OneTouch Select Test Strip

-It is a well-known product used with OneTouch SelectSimple® Glucometer to test your blood glucose levels.
-The OneTouch test strips are used for the quantitative measurement of glucose in blood drawn from the fingertips.
-The OneTouch select blood glucose monitoring system is intended to be used by a single patient and should not be shared.
+- The OneTouch select blood glucose monitoring system is intended to be used by a single patient and should not be shared

-- The first step is to wash your hands with soap and water, pat-dry them with a towel.
+- The first step is washing the hands with soap and water and pat-drying them with a towel.
 You can also use an alcohol swab to clean your finger before testing but ensure the fingertip is completely dry before you test

 - Remove the diabetes test strip from the box of strips.
 Insert it into the slot on the glucometer just before you prick your finger